June 15, 2001

 For my Portrait formatted example I have picked a portrait.
 This is about the hardest subject to work with.

-When dealing with Portrait format we need to measure the width of the photo, convert it to pixels (inches x 72) and then using the Calculator, enlarge it out to 720 pixels, plus a little extra for overscan.
-Enter 720 into the Calculator and then divide by the measurement of the width of the original photo.
-This will give you the % that you need to scan your photo.
-Open a new file in PS at 720 x 540 and then paste the scanned image into the new file.
+When dealing with Portrait format we need to measure the width of the photo, convert it to pixels and then using the Proportions tool, enlarge it out to 720 pixels, plus a little extra for overscan.
+Repeat the process above, open a new file in PS at 720 x 540 and then paste the scanned image into the new file.

 Using the Move tool or the arrows on the keyboard to move the image into it's final position.

-If you are working with images that are already in your Mac and you have Photoshop, you can turn on Rulers (you can set the Ruler to pixels in PS Prefs - Units) which will help guide you.
+If you are working with images that are already in your Mac you can turn on Rulers (you can set the Ruler to pixels in PS Prefs - Units) which will help guide you.

 Enjoy,